tabasano/wavseq/tutorial_smml.md

 cdef c2d2e2f2 c3def ||| efga e2f2g2a2 e3fga ||| gabc g2a2b2c2 g3abc
 ```

-;; if you want to adjust tracks, use a blank page by two lines of page seperaters. the last three 'c' will be played adjusted instead each preceding note lengths are different.
+;; if you want to adjust tracks, use a blank page by two lines of page separaters. the last three 'c' will be played adjusted instead each preceding note lengths are different.

 ```
 cd ||| e ||| abcde